Why doesn’t a narcissist understand your point of view?

 Always being right, as a narcissist most likely lacks in cognitive reflection skills, meaning once they’ve made their truth up, they can not look back and reflect.
 They’ve made their minds up that they are correct and all others are wrong.
 Narcissistic people continuously try to prove others wrong with various manipulation tactics.
 To a narcissist who always believes they are right, being wrong is unimaginable for them.
 They just can not and do not get it.
 They will go to extreme lengths just to prove they are right.
 Why there is simply no point in explaining yourself or arguing with a narcissist, they simply can not and will not see your point of view.
 Know your truths, and leave them to it.
 We are wasting our breaths trying to explain ourselves to a narcissist.
 They are not going to suddenly turn around and say, ”you know what, I think you are right.” instead, they will go to any extreme to make you believe that you are wrong, or they’ll leave you full of anger and resentment.

-We must learn that we don’t have to take part in every argument we are invited to, especially those who are not willing to listen to others perspectives.
+We must learn that we don’t have to participate in every argument we are invited to, especially those who are unwilling to listen to others’ perspectives.

-Being right to them is more important than others feelings, that with the narcissists lack of Empathy, means for us going against what a narcissists truth is, can lead to devastating consequences for us, sometimes why when they are Gaslighting us they do it so well, as to them it is their reality and their truth, and they shall not be swayed.
+Being right to them is more important than others’ feelings that.
+With the narcissist’s lack of Empathy means for us going against what a narcissist’s truth is, which can lead to devastating consequences for us.
+Sometimes why, when they are Gaslighting us, they do it so well, as to them, it is their reality and their truth, and they shall not be swayed.
 To most narcissistic people, “They didn’t say that.”
 And “That never happened.”
 To them, “You are being sensitive.”
 And “You are the one going crazy.”
-In their eyes and minds, it’s their truth, often why The Narcissists Smear Campaigns Against You, are also done with such truth-telling lies.
-Yet because you are open to opinions and ideas, you can understand people make mistakes, their gaslighting then makes you question yourself, blame yourself, and as you care, you then forgive them for their wrongdoings, why when you are Walking On Eggshells Around A Narcissist, doing as they please they can treat you so well.
+In their eyes and minds, it’s their truth, often why The Narcissists Smear Campaigns Against You are also done with such truth-telling lies.
+Yet because you are open to opinions and ideas, you can understand people make mistakes.
+Their gaslighting then makes you question yourself, blame yourself, and as you care, you then forgive them for their wrongdoings.
+Why, when you are Walking On Eggshells Around A Narcissist, doing as they please, they can treat you so well.
 You then start to blame yourself all the more when they start miss treating you, as reality is showing you how good they can treat you.
 Yet, the reality is also showing you just how wrong they treat you, yet When You Ask A Narcissist A Question over something that you believe them to be wrong about.
 They believe they are right.
 They will go to great extremes to prove themselves right and prove you wrong—causing that Cognitive Dissonance within your mind over the mismatch of realities and beliefs that you are now living under the narcissist’s spell.

-This is why most will Projection, all their failures and faults onto others, as to them they are entitled.
+This is why most will Project all their failures and faults onto others, as to them they are entitled.
 They are superior, any mistakes made or any achievements missed, they will place that blame onto someone else.
-Being around this on a continued basis leaves us feeling like we are at fault, as all the projection is slowly drip-fed into our minds, also why we are somewhat too forgiving as we can see the good in them, often with all the blame-shifting when the bad comes out, we are led to believe this to be our fault, it is never your fault.
+Being around this on a continued basis leaves us feeling like we are at fault, as all the projection is slowly drip-fed into our minds.
+Also, why we are somewhat too forgiving as we can see the good in them often with all the blame-shifting when the bad comes out?
+We are led to believe this to be our fault.
+It is never your fault.

 The blame game.
 Those on the disorder blame all others for anything that is wrong with their own lives, meaning they are unable or unaware of what actions they’ve taken towards others, the mistakes they have made, so they can not make changes as to who they are as they simply do not see themselves as the problem.

 Change.
 A narcissist does not see why they need to change.
 As they have a disorder, it’s who they are.
 Most often, they can not see their own faults.
-They can only pass them onto others and therefore see all their own problems as to being caused by those around them, believing others need to change to suit them, again the gaslighting Of “If you hadn’t, I wouldn’t.”
-And most genuinely believe that if you hadn’t, they wouldn’t, however most often, you haven’t actually done anything wrong, they will find something, anything you did, then they will magnify this, to put the blame at your door, they will provoke you, to get a reaction out of you, so that they can blame it all on you.
+They can only pass them on to others and therefore see all their own problems as to being caused by those around them, believing others need to change to suit them, again the gaslighting Of “If you hadn’t, I wouldn’t.”
+And most genuinely believe that if you hadn’t, they wouldn’t; however, most often, you haven’t actually done anything wrong, they will find something, anything you did, then they will magnify this to put the blame on your door, they will provoke you, to get a reaction out of you, so that they can blame it all on you.

 Narcissists potentially have a negative empathy, and they might actually have empathy just different from those who genuinely care about others.
-Where they can see the empathy in others, they use others empathy to manipulate, to take people down, to find the empathy in another towards them and use it against them to meet their own needs.
-Once those needs are no longer getting met, they seek to destroy, they use people’s caring, the empathetic side against them, just like their negative emotions, so that they might have the cognitive empathy.
+Where they can see the empathy in others, they use others’ empathy to manipulate, to take people down, to find the empathy in another towards them and use it against them to meet their own needs.
+Once those needs are no longer getting met, they seek to destroy.
+They use people’s caring, the empathetic side against them, just like their negative emotions, so that they might have the cognitive empathy.
 Yet, they can only use it to see another’s empathy as to what they can gain, what vulnerabilities they can use against someone to manipulate.
 Finally, they don’t have the emotional empathy to actually care about what the other might feel.
 People with understanding can still feel anger and rage when they are provoked by others on the things they care about the most.
-Narcissistic people can pick up on others empathy, on what others genuinely care about.
-Instead of using positive empathy to connect in a positive way, to help others out to lift others up, they use what people care about the most, to hurt other people the most, so they can manipulate to meet needs of their own.
+Narcissistic people can pick up on others’ empathy, on what others genuinely care about.
+Instead of using positive empathy to connect in a positive way, to help others out to lift others up, they use what people care about the most to hurt other people the most, so they can manipulate others to meet their own needs.